 Recently, there has been some controversy over an essay by Jeff Deist of the Mises Institute over his use of the term "blood and soil."
 This term has Nazi associations though I do not think anyone is actually accusing the Mises Institute of being a Nazi or otherwise white supremacist organization.
 I would even be open to a charitable reading of Deist as describing the reality on the ground of people being concerned with blood and soil if it were not for the fact that Deist is an exercise in totally uncharitable readings of other libertarians.
 What is certainly a real issue, particularly in this age of Trump, is a willingness of even elements within the libertarian movement to tolerate bigotry.
 This is the inheritance of a mistaken Rothbardian strategy that imagines that white men angry over desegregation and immigration are going to, somehow, turn into friends of the free market and of liberty.

-This is followed by an attack on libertarians for falling in the "modernity trap" and imagining that technology might render government obsolete.
+This is followed by an attack on libertarians for falling into the "modernity trap" and imagining that technology might render government obsolete.
 To my mind, this sounds as if the Mises Institue is now treating the works of Ludwig von Mises and Murray Rothbard as religious holy texts, "capital T truths" that must be submitted to without question.

 The essential features of a canonized religious text are that one cannot disagree with it and it must be viewed as essential to being part of the group.
 This serves to draw a line to establish who is a true believer in the group.
 For example, I consider Jesus to be a great Jewish teacher.
 What makes me not a Christian is that, despite my high opinion of Jesus, he does not play an essential role in my relationship with God.
 This renders the entire New Testament to be of historical and spiritual interest but ultimately of marginal value.
 One can be a good Jew and certainly a good monotheist without ever reading it.
 In a sense, I am worse than a heretic.
 It is not as if I actively reject Christianity as much as I am indifferent to it.
-Raised as a Jew, I never developed any emotional attachment to Christian ritual nor did I ever develop a deep seated psychological fear of burning in Hell for all eternity for rejecting it.
+Raised as a Jew, I never developed any emotional attachment to Christian ritual nor did I ever develop a deep-seated psychological fear of burning in Hell for all eternity for rejecting it.
 (Haredi Hell, on the other hand, does keep me up at night.)

 As with Christianity, I would argue that Chabad, at this point, should be viewed as a separate religion from Judaism.
 Chabad views its texts, such as Tanya and the sichas of the late rebbe, not just as one legitimate interpretation of Judaism among many but as the True Judaism.
-Without the teachings of Chabad chasidus, one cannot be a truly "complete" Jew.
+Without the teachings of Chabad Chassidus, one cannot be a truly "complete" Jew.

 Like the Gospels, Deist offers us "good news."
 The truths of liberty have been revealed to us.
 Our job is now simply to spread these truths through the entire world.
 This is a simple task because there is now no need to argue with anyone.
 The Truth of Mises and Rothbard is so obvious that only the satanically perverse would ever question it.
 Hence, like a good Calvinist missionary, the purpose of spreading the libertarian gospel is not to actually argue with anyone and refute their beliefs but to demonstrate that opponents actively hate the truth and were never worth arguing with from the beginning.